 Founded in 1960 by Dino Signori, SIDI Sport is located in Maser, Italy.
 SIDI Sport is the world leader in performance cycling shoes and motorcycle footwear.
 SIDI America, Inc. was founded as the U.S. subsidiary in 2009.

 For more information:

-Christy Nerell, Marketing Manager, 831-809-2858, christy@sidiamerica.com
+Christy Nerell, Marketing Manager, 831-809-2858, christy@sidiamerica.c